 Overview for Automatic Sync

-- Share the latest version of files with co-worker.
+• Share the latest version of files with co-workers.

 The easiest way to do file sync is to make a copy of the folder and paste it to the target location.
 However, if the files in the source folder change frequently, it would be quite troublesome to copy the folder manually again and again.

-Instead, if you set up an automatic syncing task, the files can be auto updated without manual intervention, thus save your effort and minimize human errors.
-But how can you do it in Windows 10, 11 or even earlier OS?
-Let's talk about the available methods.
+Instead, if you set up an automatic syncing task, the files can be auto updated without manual intervention, thus saving your effort and minimizing human errors.
+But how can you do it in Windows 10, 11, or even earlier OS?
+Two ways will be described below.
+To be honest, Method 1 is much easier than Method 2 and it works in more situations.

-Method 1.
-Automatic File Sync Tool Built in Windows Computer
+👉 Method 2.
+Automatic File Sync Tool Built-in Windows Computer

-◆It includes backup features to back up files, partitions, disk and OS automatically.
-And you can also backup files to AOMEI Cloud and get 1TB free storage for 15 days after you sign up for an AOMEI account.
+It includes backup features to back up files, partitions, disks, and OS automatically.
+You can also backup files to AOMEI Cloud and get 1TB of free storage for 15 days after you sign up for an AOMEI account.

 You can simply download the freeware AOMEI Backupper Standard, and follow the guide below to get started: